 There are a number of factors that will determine whether your images will give you a good result, but the easiest to look out for are the pixel dimensions.

-Photographic images are made up of pixels, and different reproduction processes require different numbers of these pixels per inch – this is known as image resolution.
+Photographic images are made up of pixels, and different reproduction processes require different numbers of these pixels per inch or dots per inch (DPI) – this is known as image resolution.

 Below are some guide dimensions based on ‘A’ paper sizes.